moleike/doom-tree-slide.el/README.md

 2. Start the presentation by toggling `M-x doom-tree-slide-mode`

-3. Clone your frame (`M-x clone-frame`) and drag the new frame to your projector or external monitor.
+3. Clone your frame (`M-x clone-frame`) and either drag it to your external display or select it as your shared window in your meeting app.

-4. Launch presenter mode on your laptop frame by running `M-x doom-tree-slide-presenter-notes`.
+5. Launch presenter mode on your laptop frame by running `M-x doom-tree-slide-presenter-notes`.
 This creates a 70/30 window split that automatically syncs your private notes as you change slides.